Very helpful Review

 The Ugly Duckling

-It opens up with some imperceptible citrus grapefruit, which has an undertone of synthetics, blended with some warm creamy-minty-spicy tones that I speculate are cool cardamom combined with spicy tarragon.
-This stage really awakens the senses and the fragrance is permeated by an aura of masculinity.
+It opens up with some subtle citrus grapefruit, which has an undertone of synthetics, blended with some warm creamy-minty-spicy tones that I speculate are cool cardamom combined with spicy tarragon.
+This stage awakens the senses, and an aura of masculinity permeates the fragrance.

 It lasts on me many hours, even though it is barely detectable after four hours.
 The dry-down is a combination of pitches, roots, moss, and woods.
 It stays transparent and slightly sweet, yet fresh and green.
 There is a slight synthetic tinge to it, which I don't mind.
-It transitions smoothly from one stage to the next, herbal then green-spicy then woody-resinous, notably are the sandalwood, the cedar wood, and the gaiacwood.
+It transitions smoothly from one stage to the next, herbal then green-spicy then woody-resinous, notably are the sandalwood, the cedarwood, and the guaiac wood.

 To my flavor, it could be worn anywhere, anytime, it works for any occasion, any age, and any weather, yet my preferences drive me toward spring and summer days.
 The woods and resins in it might work in cold weather like early fall, but I have not tested it yet.